 Applications are to be expressed in writing using the Assessment Task Extension Application Form provided by the school.
-These forms are to be obtained by the student from the school's website, school office or Stage Head Teacher and must be returned to the relevant Faculty Head Teacher.
+These forms are to be obtained by the student from the school's website, school office or Head Teacher Stage 6 and must be returned to Faculty Head Teacher (or Stage 6 Head Teacher for formal examination blocks).